fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 ##### No or Unserviceable Equipment

-The value ‘N’ in field 10a of an ATS messages indicates, “no COM/NAV/approach aid equipment for the route to be flown is carried, or the equipment is unserviceable”.
-FIXM does not explicitly model the field 10a code ‘N’.
+The value `N` in field 10a of an ATS messages indicates, “no COM/NAV/approach aid equipment for the route to be flown is carried, or the equipment is unserviceable”.
+FIXM does not explicitly model the field 10a code `N`.
 Rather it leaves that code implicit to avoid redundancy.
-The relevant items in the FIXM logical model are class *FlightCapabilities* and its associations *navigation*, *communication* and *standardCapabilities*.
+The relevant items in the FIXM logical model are class `FlightCapabilities` and its associations `navigation`, `communication` and `standardCapabilities`.

 -   When creating a FIXM object from ATS message content, ignore code `N` in field 10a[11].

--   When creating ATS message content from a FIXM object, insert `N` in field 10a if an instance of class *FlightCapabilities* is absent, or it is present and associations *navigation*, *communication* and *standardCapabilities* are all absent.
+-   When creating ATS message content from a FIXM object, insert `N` in field 10a if an instance of class `FlightCapabilities` is absent, or it is present and associations `navigation`, `communication` and `standardCapabilities` are all absent.

 ##### Standard Equipment